 Here’s an example of how one might use data to acquire customers more effectively:

 Let's say that you're a B2B marketer at a financial services SaaS company looking to grow revenue from CFOs at other B2B SaaS companies located in the United States and Canada.
-A great place to start is by identifying which companies have raised funding rounds recently—these companies might be good places for you to focus your efforts as they are likely considering expanding their business through hiring additional staff or purchasing new equipment.
-Additionally, if one of these companies has hired a new CFO or other leadership position, it may be time for them to reevaluate their existing strategy.
+A great place to start is by identifying which companies have recently hired CFOs —these companies might be good places for you to focus your efforts as new leaders are more likely to be evaluating new solutions.

 The more up-to-date and accurate business data you use in your sales and marketing activities, the more likely you’ll achieve success.
 The reason is simple – with current, accurate data, your GTM teams won’t waste time targeting and speaking to the wrong people.